lbormann/autodarts-highlights/README.md

 - Extends json-structure to see 9-darters
 - Make it more easy to use
 - Care of possible error situations that may appear during long run
+    - what happens when one camera is activated but not reachable
+    - what happens when clip generation fails
+    - what happens when recording was deleted during clip-generation

 ## LAST WORDS